Getting Started

 }

-trait.
-In many practical applications, you'll have a group of immutable settings which will be used in many places.
-Rc
+You may be wondering why you need Rc.
+In many practical applications, you’ll have a group of immutable settings which

-) allows a single instance of settings to be shared throughout the application.
-You can also use the Ref
+will be used in many places.
+Rc (or Arc) allows a single instance of settings to be shared throughout the

-type alias to switch between them depending on whether the async feature is enabled.
-The Options
+application.
+You can also use the Ref type alias to switch between them depending on whether the async feature is

-use crate::*;
+use crate::options;

 fn main() {

-let options = Rc::new(options::create(SpeechSettings {
+let options = SpeechSettings {

 text: "Hello world!".into(),